makerdao/community/governance/votes/Executive vote - April 28, 2023.md

 * Update the DAI Interest Strategy Contract to `0x113dc45c524404F91DcbbAbB103506bABC8Df0FE`, disabling the performance bonus.
 * Set DAI Reserve Factor to 0% using `poolConfigurator.setReserveFactor(DAI_ADDRESS, 0)`.
 This means all revenue will be sent to Maker.
 * Freeze the WBTC market using `poolConfigurator.setReserveFreeze(WBTC_ADDRESS, true)`.
 This aligns with the Decentralized Collateral Scope Framework.

+For more information on Direct Deposit Modules, please see the entry in the Maker Operational Manual [here](https://manual.makerdao.com/module-index/module-dai-direct-deposit).

 ## Review